pietmacom/kopano-pkgbuilds/README.md

 #### From Kopanos Delevelopment/Master-Branch
 Please make sure that your docker host-system is beeing up to date.
 Unexpected changes/incompatibilities could make the latest Arch Linux image fail to build.

-Of course you could try first and update second.
+Of course you can try first and update second.

 ```console
 ./build-docker.sh convertToGitPackage build